 The last difference I want to talk about is the material selection process.
 Traditional interior designers will select the finishes, upholstery fabrics, countertops, wall color… the works!

 With typical e-design, you don’t have the luxury of seeing the materials in person because everything is virtual.
 And that’s my least favorite part.
 It’s not a mystery, but items can look way different online than they do in person….

 Ok, so now that I’ve talked about the differences between traditional interior design and e-design, I thought it’d be beneficial to give you my thoughts about it, especially because I have experience with both!

 If you ask a traditional interior designer about their thoughts on e-design, you’re usually met with a perked eyebrow and that look, like, “you can’t be serious…”

 I know this to be true because many of my interior designer peers have responded to ME like this!

 I giggle at it now because as our world has become more and more immersed online, and e-design is becoming more popular than ever.
 In my opinion, I think it’s just a matter of time before traditional interior designers jump on board.

 And if I’m being honest…. a lot of what a traditional interior designer will present to their client looks the same as an e-designer would, like .floor plans, schematics, styling suggestions, furniture selections & specs…Just not the physical samples and materials.

 Now there are some drawbacks when going the e-design route, but overall it’s a great way to work with a designer as long as you’re confident about executing the design once it’s finished.
 Even if you don’t go through with the design, you’ll be left with tons of ideas for your space and probably a way better idea about your style, so it’s a win-win!

 I hope this post helps you out in case you’re considering hiring an interior designer, whether in person or virtually.
-If you still have some questions about e-design or traditional interior design, leave them in the comments below or shoot me an email!
+If you still have some questions about e-design or traditional interior design, leave them in the comments below or check out my e design services here!